Netflix/lemur/docs/quickstart/index.rst

 * PostgreSQL 9.4 or greater
 * Nginx

 .. note:: Lemur was built with in AWS in mind.
 This means that things such as databases (RDS), mail (SES), and TLS (ELB), are largely handled for us.
 Lemur does **not** require AWS to function.
-Our guides and documentation try to be be as generic as possible and are not intended to document every step of launching Lemur into a given environment.
+Our guides and documentation try to be as generic as possible and are not intended to document every step of launching Lemur into a given environment.

 Installing Build Dependencies